 Is the Interview Record part of the record?

 Yes, the Interview Record will be part the application's record.
 It will be available on the Canadian Patent Database.

-What if the agent or private inventor does not agree with something written in the Interview Record?
+What if the person who had the interview with the examiner does not agree with something written in the Interview Record?

 The examiner will make every effort to ensure that the Interview Record accurately reflects what was discussed in the interview.
-In the situation where the authorized correspondent does not agree with something written in the Interview Record, they may include their version of what was discussed in the voluntary amendment or their response to the examiner's report.
+In the situation where the appointed patent agent or other authorized person does not agree with something written in the Interview Record, they may include their version of what was discussed in the voluntary amendment or their response to the examiner's report.